okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-prepare/main/index.md

 ## Provision to on-premises applications

-This provisioning guide targets cloud-based applications, but Okta does have a solution for on-premise applications.
-See [Provision on-premises provisioning](https://help.okta.com/okta_help.htm?id=ext_OPP_configure) for details about the Okta agent-based provisioning solution.
+This provisioning guide targets cloud-based applications.
+For on-premise applications, see [Provision on-premises provisioning](https://help.okta.com/okta_help.htm?id=ext_OPP_configure) for details about the Okta agent-based provisioning solution.

 ## Test your SCIM API